top of page

 I received my B. Tech and M.Tech degree in Biotechnology from Kalasalingam Academy of Research and Education and did my research projects in various premier research institutions such as CSIR-IICB, IISc, and Aravind Medical Research Foundation and published some research papers.
 Also, two times I'm selected as an INSA-NASI-IASc summer research fellow.
 Currently, I wish to explore macromolecular complexes involved in pathogenesis using the pioneering structural biology tool, Cryo-EM and will assist in the development of drugs and vaccines.
 In the same way, I'm maintaining the Cryo-EM facility.

-Lab Manager
+Cryo-EM Manager

 SAINATH.jpg